-- 5. Residential Streets - Local residential streets shall be laid out so that use by through-traffic will be discouraged.
+- 5. Residential Streets - a.
+Local residential streets shall be laid out so that use by through-traffic will be discouraged.
 Traffic-calming techniques such as diverters, neck-downs, street gardens, and curvilinear alignments are encouraged to reduce speeds and cut-through collector or arterial traffic. - b.
 Should topography or other constraints require the use of straight local streets that extend more than 660 feet without interruption, an oblong median, traffic-calming device, or similar feature shall be used to slow traffic.
 In addition, traffic-calming devices may be required to address public safety concerns.

-5.5.2 Streets and Vehicular Circulation 5.5.2.D.
-Driveways and Access c.
+c.
 To the maximum extent practicable, residential streets shall be arranged to follow the natural contours of the site.